akmatoff/akmatoff.github.io/content/posts/What to write about when there's nothing to write about.md

 title: What to write about when you don't know what to write about?
 date: 2024-12-09
 draft: false
-tags: ["personal"]
+tags: ["personal", "self-improvement", "writing"]
-summary: When you don't know what to write about, why not write just about that?
+description: When you don't know what to write about, why not write just about that?
 ---

 That's the question that popped into my head when I thought about starting a blog, and it became my first topic.